Automating financial reporting processes has merit23-May-2012

 * is a required field

-Barnstone today announced it has extended its partnership with SAP in Africa and will offer managed mobility services (MMS) leveraging the SAP® Mobile Platform.
+Barnstone, through its extended partnership with SAP, will offer managed mobility services (MMS) leveraging the SAP® Mobile Platform.
 Barnstone will offer an innovative mobility solution to corporate end users.
-IT News Africa March 5th 2013 Read more ..
+Read about how enterprise mobility has become a vital and competitive differentia..

 Do you need more information about our services?